grafana/grafana/docs/sources/reference/annotations.md

 For InfluxDB you need to enter a query like in the above screenshot.
 You need to have the ```where $timeFilter``` part.
 If you only select one column you will not need to enter anything in the column mapping fields.
-If you have multiple columns you need to specify which column should be treated as title, tags and text column.